adamhill/ArchitecturalKatas-2023/working notes/adams-script.md

 >
 >Now, let's delve into the architecture that powers this solution.
 >
-> We have opted for a simple solution, that doesnt require large tech resource
+> We have opted for a simple solution, that doesn't require a large amount tech resources.
 >
 > [**Show star chart**]
 >